National Council for Geocosmic Research

 The National Council for Geocosmic Research (N.C.G.R) is a non-profit educational organization formed to promote and raise the standards of education and research in astrology.
 It was founded in Brewster, Massachusetts, United States, on March 6, 1971.

-N.C.G.R. has a membership of over 3000 and has established 40 Chapters worldwide in 26 countries.
-It also sponsors several Special Interest Groups, which organize monthly lectures or informal study sessions, usually led by a well known astrologer.
+N.C.G.R. has a membership of over 3000 and has established 40 chapters worldwide in 26 countries.
+It also sponsors several special interest groups, which organize monthly lectures or informal study sessions, usually led by a well-known astrologer.
 The N.C.G.R. administers its own education and testing program based on four levels of proficiency.
-The organization provides a Code Of Ethics with guidelines for prospective astrologers and publishes the Geocosmic Journal.
+The organization provides an ethical code with guidelines for prospective astrologers and publishes the Geocosmic Journal.